-The question of the constitutionality of administrative agency adjudication of patent validity is of utmost importance in preserving the integrity of the United States patent system and the viability of the constitutional imperative to promote progress and innovation.[3]
+The question of the constitutionality of administrative agency adjudication of patent validity is of utmost importance in preserving the integrity of the United States patent system and the viability of the Constitutional imperative to promote progress and innovation.
+See U.S. Const. art.
+I, § 8, cl.
+8.

-This important mandate is clearly stated by James Madison in Federalist Paper No. 43, in the section referring to the enumerated power:
+As clearly stated by James Madison in Federalist No. 43, referring to the enumerated power:

 A power "to promote the progress of science and useful arts, by securing for a limited time, to authors and inventors, the exclusive right, to their respective writings and discoveries."

-The utility of this power will scarcely be questioned.
+"The utility of this power will scarcely be questioned.
 The copyright of authors has been solemnly adjudged in Great Britain to be a right at common law.
-The right to useful inventions seems with equal reason to belong to the inventors.
+The right to useful inventions, seems with equal reason to belong to the inventors.
 The public good fully coincides in both cases, with the claims of individuals.
-The States cannot separately make effectual provisions for either of the cases, and most of them have anticipated the decision of this point, by laws passed at the instance of Congress.[4]
+The States cannot separately make effectual provisions for either of the cases, and most of them have anticipated the decision of this point, by laws passed at the instance of Congress."